 If you need to be tested for travel, to see a high-risk family member, or to return to school or work, this is a great option.
 Please note, for flight requirements please contact your airline prior to visiting Cure Urgent Care to determine if this test is acceptable for clearance.
 We are not responsible for refunds if a different test is required.
-Pre-registration and payment are expected prior to testing.
+Pre-registration is expected prior to testing.

 What Precautions Should I Take After Receiving My COVID-19 Rapid Antigen Test results?